ghostbyte-dev/ghostbyte-website/_posts/aws-image-gallery.md

 }) ?? []
 ```

-Now that we have our image objects all that is left is to save them in to a json file.
+Now that we have our image objects all that is left is to save them in to a JSON file.

 ```typescript
 const outputPath = path.join(process.cwd(), "public", "galleries.json");
 fs.writeFileSync(outputPath, JSON.stringify(result, null, 2));
 ```

-These were all the parts needed to create our build method to save our galleries in to a json file.
-Here is the hole code.
+This are all the parts needed to create our build method to save our galleries in to a JSON file.
+Here is the whole code.

 ```typescript
 import { S3, ListObjectsV2Command } from "@aws-sdk/client-s3";